 Home Tour: The Guest Bedroom

-I mean, it was better than the existing room colour when we bought the house which was a sickly pink and magnolia!
+Don’t get me wrong, it was better than the existing room colour when we bought the house, which was a sickly pink and magnolia.
 So you can get a full picture, this is what it looked like when we moved in.

-So, fast forward a few months and it’s ALL change in the guest bedroom.
+Anyway, fast forward a few months and it’s ALL change in the guest bedroom.
 Well, not all change.
-The wardrobes, bed, bedside tables, chairs and the rug are still the same.
+The wardrobes, bed, bedside tables, chairs and rug are still the same.
 I’ve also not changed the paint, as one of the deciding factors for me on choosing new wallpaper was that it had to go with the existing paint colour.
-Not only was I still happy with it, but I didn’t fancy painting the whole room again, especially as I’d have to empty both of the wardrobes to move them out of the way to paint behind!
+Not only was I still happy with it, but I didn’t fancy painting the whole room again, especially as I’d have to empty and move both of the wardrobes to paint behind!

 Once I’d found the wallpaper, after hours of searching on Wallpaper Direct, I knew how I wanted the room to look.
-I find it so exciting when I finally get the full idea of a room in my head and can envisage how it’s going to come together.
-Also once you’re at that point, you know it’s onto the fun bit of finding homeware to style the room and bring it altogether!
+I find it so exciting when I can finally picture the full idea of a room in my head and can envisage how it’s all going to come together.
+Also when you’re at that point with a room makeover, you know the fun bit of finding homeware to style the room is not far away!

-I very kindly worked with both Christy, who do the best towels and bedding, and Attpynta, who sell the most lovely Scandi style handmade stoneware vases, on some of the homeware for our guest bedroom.
-Christy gifted me some gorgeous pink linen bedding, a plush green velvet throw and some Moroccan style towels and Attpynta sent me two lovely green and blue vases.
+I was lucky to work with both Christy (who I think make the best towels and bedding) and Attpynta (who sell beautiful Scandi style handmade stoneware vases) on some of the homeware for our guest bedroom.
+Christy gifted me some gorgeous pink linen bedding, a plush green velvet throw and some Moroccan style towels, whilst I chose two stylish green and blue vases from Attpynta.
 I bought the other homeware, which includes brass bedside lights, a vintage rattan lampshade and brass plant pots.

-So, do you want to see how it turned out?
-I’ve put together a moodboard of the new and existing items in the room and then I’m showing you how it’s all been styled and where everything is from.
-Ready?
-Here we go…
+So without further ado, do you want to see how the room turned out?
+I’ve put together a moodboard of the new and existing items in the room below and scroll down to see how it’s all been styled and where everything is from.

 What do you think?
-I really feel like it has the look I was hoping for - boutique hotel style without forgetting the fun!
-Here is a list of where everything is from incase you fancy creating a similar look in your own home:
+It definitely has the look I was hoping for; a boutique hotel style, without forgetting the fun!
+Below is a list of where everything is from, if you fancy creating a similar look in your own home.